Mohammad Javad Zarif: Initial missions in the US

-Zarif was appointed a member of the Iranian delegation to the United Nations in May 1982largely due to his English-speaking ability and relationships in America, rather than formal diplomatic training.
+In May 1982 – four years after the Iranian Revolution – Zarif was appointed a member of the Iranian delegation to the United Nations largely due to his English-speaking ability and relationships in America, rather than formal diplomatic training.
 As a junior diplomat Zarif was involved in negotiations to win the release of U.S. hostages held by pro-Iranian gunmen in Lebanon, according to the memoirs of former United Nations envoy Giandomenico Picco.
 Even though the United States did not make a promised reciprocal goodwill gesture at the time, Zarif remained committed to improving ties.

-In 2000, Zarif served as chairman of the Asian preparatory meeting of the World Conference on Racism and as the chairman of the United Nations Disarmament Commission.
+In 2000, Zarif served as chairman of the Asian preparatory meeting of the World Conference against Racism and as chairman of the United Nations Disarmament Commission.
 Zarif was also professor of international law at the University of Tehran.
 He served as the vice president of Islamic Azad University in charge of foreign affairs from 2010 to 2012 under Abdollah Jasbi.
 He has served on the board of editors of a number of scholarly journals, including the Iranian Journal of International Affairs and Iranian Foreign Policy, and has written extensively on disarmament, human rights, international law, and regional conflicts.

-Representative at the United Nations
+Representative at the United Nations (2002–2007)

 Zarif served as Iran's representative at the United Nations from 2002 to 2007.
 He was closely linked with developing the so-called "Grand Bargain," a plan to resolve outstanding issues between the U.S. and Iran in 2003.
 Zarif, during his time at the UN, held private meetings with a number of Washington politicians, including the then-Senators Joseph Biden and Chuck Hagel.
 He resigned from office on 6 July 2007.
 He was succeeded by Mohammad Khazaee in the post.

 In 2007, Zarif was a headline speaker at an American Iranian Council conference in New Brunswick, New Jersey including Chuck Hagel, Dennis Kucinich, Nicholas Kristof, and Anders Liden to discuss Iranian-American relations, and potential ways to increase dialogue and avoid conflict.

-Minister of Foreign Affairs
+Minister of Foreign Affairs (2013–2021)

 On 23 July 2013, it was reported that Zarif was Rouhani's choice for minister of foreign affairs.
 This was not confirmed by the president-elect's office until 4 August when Rouhani officially nominated Zarif for the position to the Iranian Parliament.
 He was confirmed by the parliament with 232 votes, replacing Ali Akbar Salehi in the position.